robjsliwa/pyprolog/README.md

 # Simple Prolog Interpreter in Python

-This is based on the article: https://curiosity-driven.org/prolog-interpreter
+This is based on this [article](https://curiosity-driven.org/prolog-interpreter)